-Now I’m not suggesting teaching our little ones morality is going to get us up there with the likes of Gandhi, Nelson Mandela or Mother Teresa, although that would be nice.
-I’m sure most parents would be happy with a child of theirs who knows clearly the difference between right and wrong, tries hard in the grey areas and is generally a decent person to be around.
+Now, I’m not suggesting teaching our little ones morality is going to get us up there with the likes of Gandhi, Nelson Mandela, or Mother Teresa, although that would be nice.
+I’m sure most parents would be happy with a child of theirs who knows clearly the difference between right and wrong, tries hard in the grey areas, and is generally a decent person to be around.

-Recently we added to our family and got a lovely new miniature Dachshund puppy of ten months old who we’ve named Digby and who is exceptionally cute.In order to prepare for our new arrival, I downloaded a book on dog training and have been leafing through pages of information about how to get little Digby to stay and lie down and do all those other important things.
+We recently expanded our family by acquiring a lovely new miniature dachshund puppy, Digby, who is ten months old and extremely cute.In order to prepare for our new arrival, I downloaded a book on dog training and have been leafing through pages of information about how to get little Digby to stay and lie down and do all those other important things.

-Believe it or not children are hard wired to be good
+How to teach a child to be kind: Believe it or not children are hard wired to be good

 So what we can learn about morality is that babies are hardwired for it.
-Surely though that should mean that teaching it to children means doing it at a time when their ability to determine right and wrong matches their level of understanding of the situation.
+Surely, though, that should mean that teaching it to children means doing it at a time when their ability to determine right and wrong matches their level of understanding of the situation.
 As their understanding of their world grows, so will their ability to figure out morality.

-Teaching morality then needs to be simple and done at the right time but that message is frequently muddled by our society at large, which seems to think that explaining complex ideas to very small children is a good idea.
-One mom in a class I gave, asked me what to do about her two year old son who was just not listening to her.
-Apparently he would remove all the DVD’s at the local Video store and pull them all over the floor.
-After I’d delved a bit in to the situation, I found out that she’d tried many times taking him on her knee and explaining to him why he shouldn’t do that.
-She’d explain patiently just how unkind it was to the lady who had to clean them up after him and how by his actions, the store looked messy.
+Teaching morality then needs to be simple and done at the right time, but that message is frequently muddled by our society at large, which seems to think that explaining complex ideas to very small children is a good idea.
+I’ll give you an example of a question I was asked when I gave a class at a local library.
+One mom in a class I gave asked me what to do about her two-year-old son, who was just not listening to her.
+Apparently, he would remove all the books at that same library and pull them all over the floor.
+After I’d dove a bit into the situation, I found out that she’d tried many times to take him on her knee and explain to him why he shouldn’t do that.
+She’d explain patiently just how unkind it was to the lady who had to clean them up after him and how, by his actions, the library looked messy.
 She wanted to let him know all the things that were wrong with this thoughtless kind of behaviour.
-But what should I do, she asked?
-He just doesn’t seem to listen.
+“But what should I do?”
+I remember her asking.
+“He just doesn’t seem to listen.”